Talking to a colleague today, we both came upon an interesting legal question: is a social media hashtag a trademark that one can register?

 For now, the International Trademark association recommends that businesses take steps to protect their brands on social media, including consider registering “only the underlying word or phrase without the hash symbol or the term ‘hashtag'” to clarify its functions as a source identifier.
 Another tip to follow is to not include any trade name or primary brand in a hashtag so you avoid the “trap” used in the Ekouzian case.

-We here at IPG will be monitoring developments in this area of the law with great interest.
+We here at Hayes & Simon shall be monitoring developments in this area of the law with great interest.

 - Federal Trademark Basics: What You Can Learn From The “New York Fashion Week” Trademark Controversy

 - Trademark Registration and Remedies for Infringement of Trademarks in New York

 - The Halal Guys is suing The Halal Girls for Trademark Infringement in New York

 - IP Infringement vs. Fair Use?
 Protecting Federal Trademarks in New York State

 - Protecting your Intellectual Property in New York: NY IP Law Basics